kean/Nuke/README.md

 #### Custom Handler

 Nuke has a flexible `loadImage(with request: Request, into target: AnyObject, handler: @escaping Handler)` method in which target is a simple reuse token.
-It doesn't do anything after the image is loaded, you have full control.
-Here's one simple way to use it:
+The method itself doesn't do anything when the image is loaded - you have full control over how to display it, etc. Here's one simple way to use it:

 ```swift
 indicator.startAnimating()